get-set-fetch/scraper/README.md

 ### ExtractHtmlContentPlugin
 Scrapes html content using CSS selectors | [schema](./src/plugins/default/ExtractHtmlContentPlugin.ts)
+- `domRead`
+  - Whether or not the plugin runs in browser DOM or makes use of a DOM-like parsing library like cheerio
 - `selectorPairs`
   - Array of CSS selectors to be applied.
 Each entry is a `{ contentSelector, contentProperty, label }` object. contentSelector: selects DOM elements while contentProperty specifies the DOM element property that holds the value to be scraped defaulting to `innerText`. label is used as column name when exporting as csv.
   - default: none